 The mean and median income ratios are the most straightforward measures of horizontal inequality.
 However, such measures become less convenient when we have a large number of population groups (e.g. ethnicity).
-In such cases, it is better to use an index that summarizes horizontal inequality among the various population groups.
-One such a measure is the population-weighted Group Coefficient of Variation (GCOV) which is suggested by Stewart et al (2010).
-Using data from NIDS 2008 and 2015 we use the following Stata commands to calculate GCOV:22 bys year:gen gap_square= Nm(Ym_Y_bar)^2 bys year: egen gapsq_sum=sum(gap_square)
+In such cases, it is better to use an index that summarizes horizontal inequality between the various population groups.
+One such measure is the population-weighted Group Coefficient of Variation (GCOV) which is suggested by Stewart et al (2010).
+Using data from NIDS 2008 and 2015 we use the following Stata commands to calculate GCOV:22

+'''

+bys year:gen gap_square= Nm(Ym-Y_bar)^2

+bys year: egen gapsq_sum=sum(gap_square)

 gen numerator=sqrt(gapsq_sum)

-gen GCOVr= numerator/Y bar
+gen GCOVr= numerator/Y_bar

 tabstat GCOVr,by(year)

+'''

 In order to calculate horizontal inequity by gender groups, we can follow the same procedure we followed for the race group except that we now replace the race variable by the gender variable.
 The table below presents horizontal inequality estimates for race and gender population groups.
-Given the debate about whether to use a population-weighted coefficient of variation in measuring spatial inequality, we report both the population-weighted coefficient of variation and population-unweighted coefficient of variation estimates.23 bys year race: asgen Ym_bar = pcminc, w(wgt) bysort year race: egen pop_race=count(pid)
+Given the debate about whether to use a populabys year race: asgen Ym_bar = pcminc, w(wgt) bysort year race: egen pop_race=count(pid)

-22 We estimate a weighted mean income (Ym_bar) and population share (n_m)of each race group by year as follows:

 '''

-Then we can get the population share of each race group:

-gen Nm=pop_race/27105 if year==2015

-replace Nm=pop_race/18480 if year==2008
+22 We estimate a weighted mean income (Ym_bar) and population share (nm)of each race group by year as follows:

 '''

+Then we can get the population share of each race group: gen Nm=pop_race/27105 if year==2015 replace Nm=pop_race/18480 if year==2008 by race, sort: egen pop_race = total(weighttemp)